Below are annotations for Providence, No. 6 “Out of Time” (40 pages, cover date October 2015, released 25 November, 2015)

 - The image repeats P1,p1 above.
 The text appears more fully on P35 below – see full annotations there.

 - Black is hearing the voices from when he first heard about the Kitab.

 – “Kitab al Hikmah al Najimya…” quotes Dr. Alvarez from Providence #1 P15,p3.

 – “The order’s founder, Frenchman Etienne Roulet…” quotes Robert Suydam from Providence #2 P12,p1.

 - Panelwise, the borders are ruler-straight, indicating paranormal consciousness – see P1,p1 above.

 - These are all the same woman.
 Her multiple appearances could be merely the passage of time, but more likely show that Black is experiencing multiple periods of time at once.
 This is a multiple exposure panel, which is a fairly common technique for action comics, though infrequently used by Alan Moore.
-There is well-known Moore multiple exposure is the Mobius strip sequence in Promethea, another appears in 1963 #2, but they are nonetheless infrequent.
+There is a well-known Moore multiple exposure in the Mobius strip sequence in Promethea, another appears in 1963 #2, but they are nonetheless infrequent.

 This may be some beginnings of the higher level of consciousness shown in the Leng sequence at the end of Neonomicon #4 P22,p4-P23,p5.